student@ubuntu:~$

 Headers, Makefiles & CLI Args

-Multi-file projects, automated builds, and command-line argument parsing
+Multi-file projects, include guards, extern, automated builds, and argc / argv

 Reading: Hanly & Koffman: §12.1–12.3 (pp. 666–677), §12.7 (pp. 688–690)

-Practice this topic: Headers & Makefiles and CLI Args skill drills
+Practice this topic: Headers & Makefiles or CLI Args drills, or browse the practice gallery.

 After this lesson, you will be able to:

-• Split a C program into .h and .c files with proper separation of interface and implementation
+• Split a C program into .h and .c files with interface separated from implementation

-• Use gcc -c to compile individual source files and link object files together
+• Use gcc -c to compile individual source files and link the objects

 • Write a Makefile with targets, prerequisites, and recipes

-• Accept command-line arguments using argc and argv
+• Accept command-line arguments and know the three legal main signatures

-A header file is an interface — it declares what a module provides without showing how:
+A header file declares what a module provides without showing how.

 /* math_utils.h */